UB-Mannheim/vMaBookShelf/INSTALL.md

 - Business::ISBN

+### Create HTML-File, Download Covers ...
-Now you can create the html files, with createFiles.sh / createFiles.cmd
+Now you can create the html files, with cd bookshelf-server

-### html/js/ErzeugeMiniVersion.cmd
+- ./createFiles.sh (for Linux)
+- createFiles.cmd  (for Windows)

-create minimized versions of js and css files.
+### Create minimized versions of js and css files
+with
+cd bookshelf-server/html/js/
+- ./ErzeugeMiniVersion.sh   (for Linux)
+- ErzeugeMiniVersion.cmd    (for Windows)

 ### RufeExterneURL.php